Most state laws require drivers to buy two types of liability car insurance coverage to drive legally:

 Yes, in most states, bodily injury liability and property damage liability are required as part of the minimum auto insurance coverages you must carry as a car owner.
 Each state has its own state car insurance requirements.
 You can raise your liability limits, which is strongly encouraged in many cases.

 A few states do not require bodily injury liability coverage because they have no-fault laws.
-Under no-fault rules, drivers must carry personal injury protection to pay for their own injuries or those of their passengers.
-Once those limits are exceeded, you are personally liable for the costs of treating the injuries you cause.
+Under no-fault rules, drivers must carry personal injury protection to pay for their injuries or those of their passengers.
+Once those limits are exceeded, you are personally liable for the costs of treating any injuries you cause.

 Most people buy bodily injury liability insurance even in states with no-fault laws.